-Although Silicon Valley seems to be the place to start a VR/AR company, the growing entrepreneurial community, the people and resources in DFW helped make the decision to stay and start a company here.
-It is a great location for a health-tech company with amazing medical institutions like UNTHSC, UT Southwestern and also medical centers such as Baylor Scott & White, Methodist Health etc. Along with of hundreds smaller physical rehabilitation and therapy clinics.
+Although Silicon Valley seems to be the place to start a VR/AR company, the growing entrepreneurial community, the people, and the resources in DFW helped me make the decision to stay and start a company here.
+It’s a great location for a health-tech company with amazing medical institutions like UNTHSC, UT Southwestern, and also medical centers such as Baylor Scott & White, Methodist Health, and others.
+That’s along with hundreds of smaller physical rehabilitation and therapy clinics.

 What are your real responsibilities day to day?

-My day to day includes supervising the research and product development of our physical therapy training exercises, conducting pilots with patients and therapists to receive feedback.
+My day-to-day includes supervising the research and product development of our physical therapy training exercises, as well as conducting pilots with patients and therapists to receive feedback.
 And also working on the overall company strategy and vision.